rizen211/submarinesn-torpedoes/API.md

 protected final SonarSystem sonarSystem;
 ```

 These are provided for **read-only use** in subclass methods (like `fireTorpedo()`).
-Do not attempt to override or replace these instances.
+Overriding or replacing these instances is not supported.

 ---

 ## Complete Example

-Here's a complete example mod adding a new submarine:
+The following example demonstrates a complete mod implementation adding a new submarine:

 ### Entity Class